llou/django-plottings/docs/index.rst

 File Classes
 ------------

-This class is intended to be initiallized and then to proceed to call the `get_file()` method that returns a Django file object ready to be assigned to a Django ImageField for saving and storing the data in a media folder.
+These two classes are intended to be initiallized and then to proceed to call the `get_file()` method that returns a Django file object ready to be assigned to a Django ImageField for saving and storing the data in a media folder.

 PNGPlotToFile
 ^^^^^^^^^^^^^